improvE and strengthen the local food economy

-Carmelle just graduated from Xavier University.
+Carmelle graduated from Xavier University in 2017.
 Carmelle has been working with Local Food Connection (LFC) as an intern since the fall of 2016.
 She has held multiple roles from repacking associate, to deliveries, to data analysis and representative at tabling events.
 She now focuses on managing orders, coordinating supply and demand, and working with new suppliers to help them get ready to sell through the LFC marketplace.